www.xlr8yourmac.com

 2.)
 Can't boot from installation disk

+Well about the ATI Radeon 3870, it runs perfectly.
+Doesn't get hot at all, very cool to the touch.
+Also for what ever reason computer seems more snappy.
+I don't know why but it does.
+Stock cooler is very nice on the ears (very quiet) and seems to blow enough air to cool the card.
+I think due to its 55nm GPU, it's nice and cool.
+Well I just wanted to pass on the great info about this card.
 For anyone looking to upgrade their Mac, I would recommend this over the Nvidia 8800 GT anytime.
 I guess I am not speaking as a hard core gamer, but I still play my games that are offered for the mac and the 3870 works great!
-I attached scores (zip file) from both xbench and geekbench (zip file) so you can how the card ran.
+I attached both xbench 1.3 scores and (2008) geekbench scores so you can how the card ran.
 To my surprise my scores went up in both tests so I am very happy.

 Despite the above (no KP's on disc boots), OWC wrote (and added to their 3870 product page) you need OS X 10.5.2 or later for general use (acceleration, full driver support, etc.) - the driver installer mentions this but it was missing from the original ATI product page.
 (I wrote ATI about that and they are adding it to the requirements list.)